 Space for character.

-You can feel a kind of deceleration in our centuries old natural wine cellar.
-It's filled with living history and a unique scent.
-The winding cave gives space to stainless-steel tanks, traditional acacia barrels and a few small oak barrels.
-Time and tranquility allow our wines to grow and unfold freely.
-All of them age on the lees for several months before we bottle them, taking advantage of the beneficial properties of high atmospheric pressure and the waxing moon.
-Some wines get more time.
-Several years.
-Like our Familienreserve, a wine that seamlessly follows a tradition that has already been maintained by our ancestors.
+We know one thing for sure, good wine takes time.
+In our cellar it can evolve and come into its own.
+The winding cave has been carved out of the loess by hand two centuries ago, it is full of history and filled with a unique scent.
+Here we find stainless-steel tanks, traditional acacia barrels and a few small oak barrels.
+Our wines age on the lees for several months before we bottle them, taking advantage of the beneficial properties of high atmospheric pressure and the waxing moon.
+Some wines will rest here for years, like our Familienreserve, a wine that seamlessly follows a tradition that has already been maintained by our ancestors.